esteil/atvfiles/trunk/README.txt

 EnableAC3Passthrough: Boolean, enable AC3 passthrough support in A52Codec (see 0.3.0
   release notes for details)
   Default: NO
-EnableFileDurations: Boolean, disable scanning files for their duration, as it can be slow.
+DisableFileDurations: Boolean, disable scanning files for their duration, as it can be slow.
   Default: NO
 ShowFileExtensions: Boolean, show filename extensions